 Data and Measures

 We investigate the link between attendance zone shape and attendance zone racial diversity by analyzing the School Attendance Boundary Information System (SABINS).
 SABINS consists of Geographic Information System (GIS) files containing many thousands of school attendance zones (Saporito, Van Riper, and Wakchaure 2013).
 Attendance zones in the 2009–2010 school-year SABINS database are available for over 90 percent of the largest 350 school districts in the United States.
 In addition to GIS files of attendance zones, SABINS data contain counts of children under 18 (by race) inside each zone.
-Attendance zones in SABINS are only available for individual grades, from kindergarten through 12.
+Attendance zones in SABINS are available for individual grades, from kindergarten through 12.
 In this article, we analyze first-grade attendance zones as they closely approximate what most people think of as an elementary zone.
 It is also reasonable to use a lower grade given the much larger scale of attendance zones at the higher grades.
 In many school districts, attendance zones for Grades 7 and higher are so large that they are coincident with the school district in which they are located.

 The first phase of the SABINS project requested attendance zone maps from all the 350 largest school districts in the United States.
 Of these 350 districts, 324 responded by providing data to SABINS staff—resulting in a response rate of 92.5 percent.2 We cannot know if the zoning practices of the 7.5 percent of noncomplying districts are different from the 92.5 percent of complying districts.
 But, given the high response rate, we feel comfortable that SABINS data are not compromised by nonresponse bias.

 Of the 324 districts that responded to a request for data, 8 did not use attendance zones as the primary mechanism for assigning students to schools.3 Another 9 of the responding districts did not serve first graders; these were secondary school districts that typically serve students in Grade 6 or higher.
 The final sample consists of 307 school districts that have first-grade attendance zones.
-These 307 districts contain roughly 35 percent of six-year-olds in the United States.
+These 307 districts contain roughly a third of six-year-olds in the United States.
 More importantly, the geographic size and racial diversity of larger school districts make them appropriate for investigating the relationship between attendance zone shape and racial diversity.
 Smaller districts are typically less racially diverse than larger districts (Bischoff 2008).
 There are 13,169 unique attendance zones analyzed in this study.
 If a school district contains first-grade attendance zones, the SABINS database includes every single zone the district delineated.

 We integrate school attendances zones with 2010 block-level SF1 census data, allowing us to determine the number of children by race within in each attendance zone.
 As integrating 2010 census data with attendance zones entails using 2010 census block geography, we know how racial groups are distributed within attendance zones—a characteristic that is important to our research.
 As the number of blocks in most zones is reasonably high, this allows us to determine the distribution of racial groups within attendance zones.